-§10-201 Cooperative Purchasing Authorized.
+§10-101 Cooperative Purchasing Authorized for Infrastructure Facilities.

-- (1) Any Public Procurement Unit may either participate in, sponsor, conduct, or administer a Cooperative Purchasing agreement for the procurement of any supplies, services, or construction with one or more Public Procurement Units in accordance with an agreement entered into between the participants.
-Such Cooperative Purchasing may include, but is not limited to, joint or multi-party contracts between Public Procurement Units and open-ended Public Procurement Units. - (2) All Cooperative Purchasing conducted under this Article shall be through contracts awarded through full and open competition, including use of source selection methods substantially equivalent to those specified in Article 3 (Source Selection and Contract Formation) of this Code.
+- (1) Any Public Procurement Unit may participate in, sponsor, conduct, or administer a Cooperative Purchasing agreement for the procurement of Infrastructure Facilities with one or more Public Procurement Units in accordance with an agreement entered into between the participants.
+Such Cooperative Purchasing may include, but is not limited to, joint or multi-party contracts between Public Procurement Units and open-ended Public Procurement Unit contracts that are made available to other Public Procurement Units. - (2) All Cooperative Purchasing conducted under this Article shall be through contracts awarded through full and open competition, including use of source selection methods substantially equivalent to those specified in Article 3 (Source Selection and Contract Formation) of this Code.